Pears in red wine

 “Can I paint?”
 Claire asked the owner.

 Claire and Jake moved to New York a year later where Claire found an apartment with an arched window in the dining room.
 She painted the room golden yellow and hung small, colored drawings of fruit on the walls.
-She had acquired a round butcher block table by then (it was enormous and seated eight), and she painted the base of the table with the white, Swedish enamel she had come to swear by.
+She had acquired a round butcher block table by then (it was enormous and seated eight), and she painted its base with the white, Swedish enamel she had come to swear by.
 She coated her old, spindle-backed chairs with the same shiny white so the furniture seemed to float in a world of gold.
-White iris in a white pitcher balanced on the table surface, and that evening the four of us floated there with the furniture eating tacos de crema.
-The tortillas were fried and dipped in light cream sauce, then folded to hold sour cream and chilies and molten Monterey jack cheese.
-For dessert: pears poached in a bottle of red wine that had been reduced to a thick syrup.
-The pears, in their ruby sauce, looked so much like a still life that I took their picture.
+White iris in a white pitcher balanced on the table surface, and one evening the four of us floated there with the furniture and ate tacos de crema.
+The tortillas were fried and dipped in light cream sauce, then folded to hold sour cream and chiles and molten Monterey jack cheese.
+For dessert she served pears poached in a bottle of red wine that had been reduced to a thick syrup.
+The pears, in their ruby sauce, smelled like cinnamon and looked so much like a still life that I took their picture.

 After dinner, while Dick and Jake lolled in the living room with its floor-to-ceiling white bookcases and white couches, sipping Drambuie and talking of Renaissance poetry, Claire and I slipped away to contemplate the rest of the apartment.
 We moved slowly as if tasting the rooms.

 “Should I repaint the dining room?”
 Claire asked.

 “Why?
 I think it’s beautiful just the way it is.”

 Claire’s mouth grew firm.
 “I want it to be more . . . intense,” she said.
 “I’m thinking aubergine.”
 She would repaint that dining room seven times.
 “My favorite was the aubergine,” Claire would say to me, long after she no longer lived in New York.